Common Use Cases

 cat

-: Matches any single character except newline.+
+: Matches any single character except newline.- “: Matches zero or more occurrences of the preceding element.

 : Matches one or more occurrences of the preceding element.?